Early stages of collective cell invasion: Biomechanics: Young modulus threshold and adhesion in durotaxis

+Here we consider the behavior of two types of cells that differ in their YMT and/or adhesion properties under the CPM Eqs.~\eqref{eq1}-\eqref{eq9}.
+One of the cells will turn out to be passive and remain epithelial cells sharing line boundaries whereas the others will be motile cells that may even leave the tumor.
+How do we proceed?

 The interplay between strain and substrate stiffness creates a feedback loop that governs cell dynamics and collective behavior.
 When cells adhere to a deformable substrate, they exert traction forces that deform it.
 The deformation changes the substrate's stiffness, which in turn influences cell migration and adhesion dynamics.
 This feedback loop is governed by the strain-stiffening relationship in Eqs~(\ref{eq7})-(\ref{eq8}).
-The strain-induced changes in stiffness affect the Hamiltonian strain term through Eq~(\ref{eq9}).
-A more elaborated CPM model that explains durotaxis from cell-ECM forces and focal adhesion dynamics is presented in Ref.~\cite{ren20}.
+The strain-induced changes in stiffness affect the Hamiltonian strain term through Eqs.~\eqref{eq6} and (\ref{eq9}).
+In extension, we use the YMT of the target pixel $\mathbf{x}'$, whereas we use the YMT of the source pixel $\mathbf{x}$ in retraction.
+Cells with a large YMT produce large strains in extension and move more frequently according to Eq.~\eqref{eq8}-\eqref{eq9}.
+Motile cells exhibit weak interactions, while passive cells with a smaller YMT cluster tightly.
+A more elaborated CPM explains durotaxis from cell-ECM forces and focal adhesion dynamics \cite{ren20}.